-- The wound-type current transformer to the right | two primary turns. - The conductor making u primary winding consist multiple layers of thin cc strapping approximately inches wide. - The secondary winding consists of many turns c small copper wire.
+- The wound-type current transformer to the right has two primary turns. - The conductor making up the primary winding consists of multiple layers of thin copper strapping approximately four inches wide. - The secondary winding consists of many turns of small copper wire.

 - Potential transformers are always designed to step the primary voltage down to 120 volts, or 115 volts in the case of high voltage transformers. - Potential transformers will have a designated primary voltage rating. - The PT illustrated at the right is designed to step 7200 volts down to 120 volts.
-Its ratio is 60 to 1. - Potential transformers are designed for specific line voltages.
+Its ratio is 60 to 1.

+• Potential transformers are designed for specific line voltages.
 A PT with a ratio of 2:1 is only designed to step 240 volts down to 120 volts.
 It should never, for example, be used to step 480 volts down to 240 volts.
 Voltages higher than rated may cause saturation of the core, resulting in large errors and excessive heating.